Cossacks: Anticommunist Cossacks in exile and World War II, 1920–1945

+Russian Cossack emigration

 The Cossack emigration consisted largely of relatively young men who had served, and retreated with, the White armies.
 Although hostile to communism, the Cossack émigrés remained broadly divided over whether their people should pursue a separatist course to acquire independence or retain their close ties with a future post-Soviet Russia.
 Many quickly became disillusioned with life abroad.
 Throughout the 1920s, thousands of exiled Cossacks voluntarily returned to Russia through repatriation efforts sponsored by France, the League of Nations, and even the Soviet Union.

 The Cossacks who remained abroad settled primarily in Bulgaria, Czechoslovakia, Yugoslavia, France, Xinjiang, and Manchuria.
 Some managed to create farming communities in Yugoslavia and Manchuria, but most eventually took up employment as laborers in construction, agriculture, or industry.
 A few showcased their lost culture to foreigners by performing stunts in circuses or serenading audiences in choirs.

 Cossacks who were determined to carry on the fight against communism frequently found employment with foreign powers hostile to Soviet Russia.
 In Manchuria, thousands of Cossacks and White émigrés enlisted in the army of that region's warlord, Zhang Zuolin.
 After Japan's Kwantung Army occupied Manchuria in 1932, the ataman of the Transbaikal Cossacks, Grigory Semyonov, led collaboration efforts between Cossack émigrés and the Japanese military.

 In the initial phase of Germany's invasion of the Soviet Union, Cossack émigrés were initially barred from political activity or travelling into the occupied Eastern territories.
 Hitler had no intention of entertaining the political aspirations of the Cossacks, or any minority group, in the USSR.
 As a result, collaboration between Cossacks and the Wehrmacht began in ad hoc manner through localized agreements between German field commanders and Cossack defectors from the Red Army.
 Hitler did not officially sanction the recruitment of Cossacks and lift the restrictions imposed on émigrés until the second year of the Nazi-Soviet conflict.
 During their brief occupation of the North Caucasus region, the Germans actively recruited Cossacks into detachments and local self-defense militias.
 The Germans even experimented with a self-governing district of Cossack communities in the Kuban region.
 When the Wehrmacht withdrew from the North Caucasus region in early 1943, tens of thousands of Cossacks retreated with them, either out of conviction or to avoid Soviet reprisals.